ChinaYi/asrf_with_asformer/README.md

     python utils/generate_boundary_array.py --dataset_dir [DATASET_DIR]
     ```

 1. In this implementation, csv files are used for keeping information  of training or test data.
-Please run the below command to generate csv files.
+You can run the below command to generate csv files, but we suggest to use the csv files provided in the repo.

     ```bash
     python utils/make_csv_files.py --dataset_dir [DATASET_DIR]
     ```

 1. You can automatically generate experiment configuration files by running the following command.
 This command generates directories and configuration files in `root_dir`.
+However, we suggest to use the config files provided in the repo.

     ```bash
     python utils/make_config.py --root_dir ./result/50salads --dataset 50salads --split 1 2 3 4 5